brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Post Blocks - Resolved an issue wherein text-formatting for buttons would appear as HTML tags on the front-end.

 ### 2.7.8 - TUESDAY, 5th SEPTEMBER 2023 ###
 * Improvement: Global - Enhanced the reusable block functionality for the following blocks: Google Maps, How To, Icon List, Inline Notice, Lottie, Marketing Button, Modal, Popup Builder, Post Grid and Post Carousel.
 * Fix: Container - Resolved an issue in which the link tag would not work as intended on the front-end.